Minipada/ros2_data_collection/doc/src/dc/future_work.md

-# Future Work and Roadmap
+# Future work and Roadmap

 DC still being in early development, it requires:
 1. High code coverage with tests and codecov